shift-left-test/sentinel/README.md

       commands
         populate                          Identify mutable test targets and
-                                          application methods in'git' and print
+                                          application methods in 'git' and print
                                           a list
         mutate                            Apply the selected 'mutable' to the source.
 The original file is backed up